Chalta/Zeitgeist/README.md

 6. Install new software.
 (See [below](https://github.com/Chalta/Zeitgeist/blob/master/README.md#software-details) for descriptions of each package)
   * `sudo apt-get install ttf-mscorefonts-installer x11-xserver-utils unclutter xdotool realvnc-vnc-server watchdog chromium-browser`
+  * Optional: Install a VNC client for remote control: `sudo apt-get install realvnc-vnc-server`.
+Then enable the VNC service as you did with SSH earlier in these instructions.
+[Official Documentation](https://www.raspberrypi.org/documentation/remote-access/vnc/)
   *  When this is complete, let's clean up the temporary files from the previous steps: `sudo apt-get clean`

 7. Configure sleep settings.